 No. There are tools, applications and software for free or free to use for academic purposes, which are enough for the specificities of each curricular unit.
-However, LSDM recommends the purchase of Adobe Creative Cloud, an Adobe package that includes the access to multiple applications.
-With an evidence as you're a student, you can acquire a student's license at a very affordable price.
+However, LSDM recommends the purchase of Adobe Creative Cloud, an Adobe package that includes access to multiple applications.
+With evidence of your student registration, you can acquire a student's license at a very affordable price.
 For more information visit: https://www.adobe.com

 .
 It might be necessary to use other software for web design or 3D projects.
 However, it depends on your personal choices along the course.
-How do you do the units assessment, from a distance?
+How do you do the assessments, from a distance?

 The type of assessment depends on the curricular unit.
 However, the assessment is always carried out or submitted in the last week of the unit.
 There are units that require papers, projects, or case studies.
 Others may also require taking a test.
-The LSDM uses technologies that allow students to safely take tests online.
-Examination dates are transmitted to students in due course.
+LSDM uses technologies that allow students to take tests securely online.
+Examination dates are communicated and scheduled in advance.
 Will I have to do a Dissertation in the LSDM’s Master's Degree in Design?

 No. The Master's degree in Design is a “Master of Arts” which means that it holds a component essentially practical.
-Therefore, the Dissertation is replaced by a Project Applied to Design that obeys to the general rules of literature review and methodology (this is a homogeneous structure typically used in research) but is characterised by being a smaller project with real applicability.
-The LSDM's Master's degree in Marketing is called “MA – Master of Arts”.
+Therefore, the Dissertation is replaced by a Project Applied to Design that follows the general rules of a literature review and its methodology (this is a homogeneous structure typically used in research) but is characterised by being a smaller project with real applicability.
+LSDM's Master's degree in Marketing is called “MA – Master of Arts”.
 What's the difference between “MA – Master of Arts” and “MSc – Master of Sciences”?

 In England there are two types of master's degrees: the MA (Master of the Arts) and the MSc (Master of Sciences).
-Typically, the MA is 1 year long and is targeted to human, artistic and cultural areas.
+Typically, the MA is 1 year long and is targeted towards the humanities, arts and social sciences..
 The MSc has a length of 2 years and is targeted to the areas of mathematics and engineering.
-The diploma corresponds to level 7 of the "National Qualifications Frameworks" of England.
+The degree corresponds to Level 7 of the "National Qualifications Frameworks" of England.
 Is the MA the equivalent of a postgraduate degree?

-You’ll have the chance to take those again by the end of the academic year, in a period we call of “Resit” which consists of a second chance, given to students who couldn’t conclude the curricular units in the regular period.
+You’ll have the chance to take those again by the end of the academic year, in a period we call “Resit” which consists of a second chance, given to students who weren’t able to complete the curricular units in the regular period.
 Depending on the curricular unit, the assessment "Resit" period may be taken in the form of an exam or a final paper/project that includes all the contents of the curricular unit.
-If you do not complete with success any unit during this “Resit” period, you’ll have to enrol in a new academic year.
-Is there an interruption period for vacation?
+If you do not successfully complete any unit during this “Resit” period, you’ll have to enrol in a new academic year.
+Is there a vacation period?

-The LSDM's interruptions occur when there's a change of term and have a length of about 2 weeks break.
-The school calendar is available to students in the beginning of the course.
+LSDM's course breaks occur when there's a change of term.
+You will have approximately two weeks break before the start of the next term.
+The school calendar is available to students at the beginning of the course.
 Is the LSDM's Master’s Degree in Design valid to proceed to a PhD?

 Yes.
-The LSDM’s MA in Design is valid to proceed to a PhD.
+LSDM’s MA in Design is valid to proceed to a PhD.
 However, we strongly recommend that you check with the educational institution where you wish to apply, the necessary requirements concerning the graduation diploma.
-The LSDM’s MA in Design awards a diploma?
+Does LSDM’s MA in Design award a degree?

 Yes.
-The completion of our course grants a Diploma awarded by the University for the Creative Arts (UCA) in partnership with the LSDM.
-The diploma corresponds to the level 7 of the "National Qualifications Frameworks" of England.
-At the end of the course, you will be able to take part in the London Graduation Ceremony next to the students from the University of the Creative Arts.
-Otherwise, the diploma will be sent by mail to the address indicated by the students.
+The completion of our course grants a degree awarded by the University for the Creative Arts (UCA) in partnership with LSDM.
+The degree corresponds to level 7 of the "National Qualifications Frameworks" of England.
+At the end of the course, you will be able to take part in the Graduation Ceremony in London with the students from the University of the Creative Arts.
+If you are unable to attend in person then your degree will be sent via mail.